 The root bark of bayberry was listed in the United States Pharmacopeia from 1916 to 1936.

-Some herbalists still use this herb as a treatment for variety of ailments and diseases due to its reputation as an internal stimulant and also for its antipyretic and astringent properties.
+Some herbalists still use this herb as a treatment for a variety of ailments and diseases due to its reputation as an internal stimulant and also for its antipyretic and astringent properties.
 Bayberry can therefore be used to treat diarrhea and inflammation and infections of the gastrointestinal tract.

 The herb has been used traditionally as a treatment for headaches, and it was used as a decongestant for colds, flu, cough, throat infections and sinusitis.

 Modern research studies have confirmed that bayberry does contain astringent and antibacterial substances.
-The astringent effect is due to the tannin found in the plant and explains why the herbs was once a popular remedy for diarrhea, sores and hemorrhoids (tannin is also know to curb intestinal inflammation).
+The astringent effect is due to the tannin found in the plant and explains why the herbs was once a popular remedy for diarrhea, sores, and hemorrhoids (tannin is also know to curb intestinal inflammation).

 Laboratory experiments have shown that the flavonoid myricitrin can stimulate bile flow, a trait which sometimes can be useful for ailments related to the liver and gallbladder.

-Myrticitrin has also the ability to kill micro-organisms, but what impact that may have in treating diseases is yet unclear and more studies are needed.
+Myricitrin has also the ability to kill micro-organisms, but what impact that may have in treating diseases is yet unclear and more studies are needed.

 A wax can be obtained from the berries by boiling them in water making the wax float on the surface, where it can then be easily skimmed off.

 This wax can be used, among others things, to make candles that give off a pleasant balsam-like fragrance when burned.
-Around four kilograms (around 9 pounds) of berries are needed to produce one kilograms (2,2 pounds) of wax.
+Around four kilograms (around 9 pounds) of berries are needed to produce one kilogram (2,2 pounds) of wax.